ann-w/towards-a-deeper-understanding-of-reasoning-capabilities-in-large-language-models/README.md

     > The gym version in Smartplay relies on a specific pip version, you can run:
     > `pip install --upgrade pip==23.*`

-3. From the root folder, activatate the virtual env:
+3. From the root folder, activate the virtual env:

     ```bash
     conda activate SmartPlay